Holiday lights to check out in the area

-We had area residents nominate houses that were well decorated for the holiday season.
-Below is a map of the nominated houses we received.
+We asked Gazette readers to nominate houses that were well decorated for the holiday season.
+Below is a map of the nominations we received.

 The nominations: